NDIS Plan budget categories explained.

 Capacity building funding is set aside for activities that will support you in learning new skills.
 These skills may include achieving some of your goals like living independently, finding a job, or getting help with your NDIS plan management.

-There are eight sub-categories for Capacity Building funding:
+There are nine sub-categories for Capacity Building funding:

 Leap in! can work through each budget with you and help you to get the most out of all three.